r-Process Nucleosynthesis With Ab Initio Nuclear Masses Around The N=82 Shell Closure

 We have performed VS-IMSRG calculations for 70 isotopes: $^{122-134}\text{Pd}$, $^{123-135}\text{Ag}$, $^{124-137}\text{Cd}$, $^{125-139}\text{In}$, and $^{126-140}\text{Sn}$, based on nucleon-nucleon (NN) and three-nucleon (3N) interactions from chiral effective field theory.
 The masses are computed with the NN+3N 1.8/2.0 (EM) interaction, which can globally reproduce ground-state energies up to $^{132}$Sn~\cite{Simonis2017,Stroberg2021, Miyagi2022_ConvergedInitioCalculations}.
 The VS-IMSRG calculations start from the Hamiltonian represented in a 15 major harmonic-oscillator space.
 After normal ordering with respect to an ensemble Hartree-Fock reference~\cite{Stroberg2017}, the VS-IMSRG decouples a selected valence space from the complement.
 We approximate the VS-IMSRG evolution at the normal-ordered two-body level using the \texttt{IMSRG++} code~\cite{imsrg++}.
 Although recent efforts make it possible to perform calculations with explicit three-body operators~\cite{Heinz2021, Stroberg2024, Heinz2025}, systematic calculations for medium-heavy nuclei are computationally still challenging.
 For the NN+3N interactions considered in this work, it was recently shown that this induces a $1\%$ error on the correlation energy \cite{Heinz2025}.
 Since ground-state energies are highly correlated, this results in even smaller corrections for separation energies.
 To partly assess the many-body truncation, we employ two valence spaces: $Z=28-50$ and $N=82-126$ (VS1) and $Z=28-50$ and $N=64-90$ (VS2).
 The corresponding results are shown with the dashed and dotted orange lines in Fig.~\ref{fig:Sn_AMEmax}.
 Within the valence space, exact diagonalizations are performed with the KSHELL code~\cite{Shimizu2019}.
 We also performed calculations with the NN+3N $\Delta$N$^2$LO$_{\rm GO}$\,(394) interaction~\cite{Jiang2020}, yielding similar separation energies.
 Thus, for Hamiltonians applicable to medium-heavy nuclei, this dependence for $S_n$ seems smaller than the many-body uncertainty.
+We have also checked that VS-IMSRG(3f2) calculations~\cite{He:2024utz} with approximate triples corrections are within the VS1 and VS2 results for $S_n$.

 On top of our FRDM2012 plus AME2020 baseline mass model shown in Fig.~\ref{fig:Sn_AMEmax}, we consider three mass scenarios using the new VS-IMSRG results.
 Starting from the most neutron-rich experimentally known mass, the VS-IMSRG separation energies are added consecutively, using VS2 (dotted) for $N \le 82$ and VS1 for $N > 82$ (dashed orange lines).
 Beyond the heaviest VS-IMSRG-calculated isotope, we transition back to the FRDM2012 mass model.
 This defines our central VS-IMSRG mass scenario, shown by the solid red line in Fig.~\ref{fig:Sn_AMEmax}.